Codename MAT: Development

 Codename MAT, described as a "mammoth space arcade strategy epic", was developed early in 1984 under the working title of Invasion 2000.
 Micromega, having never used Brewster's names in the past, were struggling to find a title for it, even calling the game Hank at one point.
 A running joke in Crash was that the game had been named after being previewed by staff writer Matthew Uffindell.
+"MAT" actually stands for "Mission: Alien Termination".

 Codename MAT was written using Brewster's own polar 3D graphics engine, the code for which is only 200 bytes long.

 Reception

 CRASH reviewed Codename MAT, rating it at 93% and a "CRASH Smash" award.
 The reviewers highlighted the fast 3D graphics, damage system (allowing a ship to limp back to a planet for repairs if the engine is stuttering) and balanced combination of strategy and action.

 C&VG awarded 8 out of 10, initially finding the control system to be daunting but concluding "...it would probably be the best £5.50 you could spend on your Spectrum".

 Both C&VG and Sinclair User compared Codename MAT with Atari's Star Raiders.